costajob/git_commands/README.md

 ```

 ### purge
 This command remove all of your branches locally and on origin.
-A confirmation is asked before the removal.
+A confirmation is asked before each branch local and remote removals.
 Use the same arguments as setup.
 ```ruby
 # purge old branches specified at the command line, repo is located at HOME/Sites/my_repo